-Of the incidents responded to during Q3, 423 (16%) were about scams and fraud.
-The scam and fraud category consistently features in the top 3 categories of incidents reported to CERT NZ.
+Of the incidents responded to during Q3, 488 (24%) were about scams and fraud.
+The scam and fraud category consistently features in the top three incident categories responded to by CERT NZ.

 In 2019, CERT NZ began breaking down scam reports into sub-categories, to gain further insights into the types of online scams and fraud affecting New Zealanders.
-The graph below shows the number of reports per sub-category.
+The graph below shows the number of reports per scam sub-category.